OpenSecuritySummit/oss2018/content/faq/I'm-an-organiser.md

 ##### After the session ends, what are the next steps?
 Finalise your session outcomes, and create a Pull Request.
 The content team may will clarify any with you via the Pull Request.

-##### What support will be available to me?
-Content support will be available to session organisers to help with the editing and finalising of outcomes.
-Please create a Pull Request or email info@opensecsummit.org with any questions or requests.